gnafit/gna/doc/source/transformations/InSegment.rst

 Description
 ^^^^^^^^^^^
 Return the indices of the segments to which each value in input array belongs.
-The InSegment transformation is used for example in exponential interpolator :ref:`InterpExpoU <InterpExpoU>`.
+The InSegment transformation is used for example in exponential interpolator :ref:`InterpExpo <InterpExpo>`.

 Inputs
 ^^^^^^